Today’s Reading: 2 SAMUEL 17:15-29; PSALM 3; PSALM 63; 2 SAMUEL 18:1-19:30

 But today is a new day

 Today we get to see some glimmers of the greatness of David.
 We get to David pursue justice and honor.
-Today we see how David, in the despair of his son usurping the throne, turns back to God once again in the wilderness.
+Today we see how David, in the despair of his son usurping the throne, turn to God once again in the wilderness.
 Today we get to see David return kindness to Jonathon’s son Mephibosheth once again.
 Today we read how David returns to Jerusalem to return to the throne that God chose him for.

-David’s commitment to God, Justice and Kindness
+David’s committment to God, Justice and Kindness

 As David is escaping Absalom, he finds the time to write Psalm 3